Tech-at-DU/d3-tutorial/07-Paths/readme.md

 Everything from here is going to happen inside the `handleData()` function.

-Get the precipitation data for `BA` (I'm not sure what state this is)
+Get the precipitation data for `BA` — that's Bahia, on Brazil's northeast coast, roughly the size of France.

 ```JS
 function handleData(data) {